Ukraine wins IMF lifeline as Russia faces growth slump

 The IMF deal was a boost for the pro-Western government that replaced the Russian-backed Yanukovich last month, prompting Moscow to seize Crimea.

-"The financial support from the broader international community that the programme will unlock amounts to $27 billion over the next two years," an IMF statement said.
+"The financial support from the broader international community that the program will unlock amounts to $27 billion over the next two years," an IMF statement said.

 The IMF said it did not see a need to restructure Ukraine's debts for now.